 If you're going sea kayaking for the day, there are some things that you really can't do without.
 The list below is intended as a minimum kit list for those taking part in BCC led trips on the sea.
 You need to make sure that you either bring it yourself, or arrange for someone else to bring it for you.
 Members can borrow a sea kayak, paddle, deck, buoyancy aid and helmet from the club.
-If you need one, you'd be advised to contact the quartermaster(s) to book the loan of a kayak in advance of the meet.
+See arrangements for borrowing kit below.

 For one-way paddles (shuttles) particularly, it's advisable to bring a dry bag large enough to take your dry clothes and to put them in the kayak with you.
 Otherwise it might be a long wait in wet kit to get back to your car!
 There are many other items that it's good to carry too, depending on your level, ability and the type of trip that you're undertaking, however the above is a good starting point.

 If you're paddling in cold weather, especially in winter, you should bring an extra layer (even if you don't wear it), and gloves or pogies.
 You must ensure that you have sufficient warm clothing with you both for use whilst paddling, but also in the event that you are stopped for lunch or a more extended period.
 Do not rely on other people to provide you with clothing, lunch or other equipment without making a prior arrangement with them.